- Draw particular attention to the experiences gained from the implementation of the EU-IOM Actions;

 - Inform future programming in follow-up to the EU-IOM Actions.

-The seminar will bring together representatives of the governments, EU institutions and research institutes, allowing them to take stock of practices and to review experiences, challenges and opportunities emerging from the EU-IOM Actions.
+The seminar brought together representatives of the governments, EU institutions and research institutes, allowing them to take stock of practices and to review experiences, challenges and opportunities emerging from the EU-IOM Actions.

-The seminar will be public and delivered online on Zoom platform.
-To allow broader participation of stakeholders from different geographical regions, simultaneous translation will be available in English and French.
+The seminar was public and delivered online on Zoom platform.
+To allow broader participation of stakeholders from different geographical regions, simultaneous translation was available in English and French.

-In light of the virtual set-up, the seminar will be held over 2 days, on 24 and 25 May 2022, with one session per day (2h each):
+In light of the virtual set-up, the seminar was held over 2 days, on 24 and 25 May 2022, with one session per day (2h each):

 - Session 1: Fostering sustainable reintegration through partnerships